 Monarchs Announce Roster Moves

-MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today that Sam Brittain has been recalled from loan by the Springfield Thunderbirds (AHL), and Rick Pinkston has been loaned to the Milwaukee Admirals (AHL).
+MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today that Joey Diamond and Alexx Privitera have been returned from loan by the Springfield Thunderbirds (AHL) and Ontario Reign (AHL) respectively.

 The Monarchs are the ECHL affiliate of the National Hockey League's Los Angeles Kings and the American Hockey League's Ontario Reign.